Alejandroq12/the-catalog/README.md

 ### Key Features <a name="key-features"></a>
 - **Create necessary associations within the project to lay the foundation for the user interface development planned for the next milestone.**
 - **Use of the decorator pattern, which is employed to add additional functionalities to objects dynamically.**
+- **Add a console User Interface to run the application.**
+- **Refactor the entire application to apply SOLID, YAGNI, KISS, & DRY principles.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>